For Auto-Target activities, you must check the reporting in Analytics Workspace and manually create an A4T panel.

 Table 1: Example comparing visitor-normalized and visit-normalized reports for a scenario in which decisions are sticky to a visit (and not visitor, as with regular A/B testing).
 Visitor-normalized metrics are confusing in this scenario.

 As shown in the table, there is a clear incongruence of visitor-level numbers.
 Despite the fact there are two total unique visitors, this is not a sum of individual unique visitors to each experience.
-While the visitor-level conversion rate is not necessarily wrong, when one compares individual experiences, visit-level conversion rates arguably make much more sense.
-Formally, the unit of analysis (“visits”) is the same as the unit of decision stickiness, which means that experience-level breakdowns of metrics may be added and compared.
+Although the visitor-level conversion rate is not necessarily wrong, when one compares individual experiences, visit-level conversion rates arguably make much more sense.
+Formally, the unit of analysis (“visits”) is the same as the unit of decision stickiness, which means that experience-level breakdowns of metrics can be added and compared.

 To create the segment: